postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ## Requesting access to APIs

-You will have viewer role on an API by default.
-You can request editor role on an API.
+You will have a viewer role on an API by default.
+You can request an editor role on an API.

 ### Requesting editor role on an API